formsend/nano/README.md

 }
 ```

-You can check the data of a Checkout within it's lifespan by appending '?json=true' to the 'url' as a GET request.
+You can check the data of a Checkout within its lifespan by appending '?json=true' to the 'url' as a GET request.

 ```
 GET: https://api.nano.to/checkout/666ee7bf26a?json=true